crs4/life_monitor/README.md

 client.
 The other main way to use the API is to access it as a _registry client_.
 To do this from the API explorer, you need to change the authentication method.
-In the Authentication section, at the top, click on "CLEAR ALL API KEYS".
+In the Authentication section, at the top, click on `CLEAR ALL API KEYS`.
 Now move to the "OAuth (RegistryClientCredentials)" section, enable all scopes under "CLIENT CREDENTIALS FLOW" and fill in the fields required to get an OAuth2 token.
 You can get the client id and secret by running: